victorlifan/bikeshare-data-analysis/README.md

 In this project, I made use of Python to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.
 I wrote code to import the data and answer interesting questions about it by computing descriptive statistics.
 I also wrote a script that takes in raw input to create an interactive experience in the terminal to present these statistics.

+### About
+Main body of the project is "bikeshare.py".
+While other *.py files are components of the project as their named.
 ### Software used
 + Python 3.7 (Pandas/ Numpy)
 + Anaconda